George Orwell: Policing in Burma

 Blair's maternal grandmother lived at Moulmein, so he chose a posting in Burma, then still a province of British India.
-In October 1922 he sailed on board SS Herefordshire via the Suez Canal and Ceylon to join the Indian Imperial Police in Burma.
+In October 1922 he sailed on board SS Herefordshire to join the Indian Imperial Police in Burma.
 A month later, he arrived at Rangoon and travelled to the police training school in Mandalay.
-He was appointed an Assistant District Superintendent (on probation) on 29 November 1922, with effect from 27 November and at the pay of Rs.
+He was appointed an Assistant District Superintendent (on probation) on 29 November 1922, at the pay of Rs.
 525 per month.
 After a short posting at Maymyo, Burma's principal hill station, he was posted to the frontier outpost of Myaungmya in the Irrawaddy Delta at the beginning of 1924.

 Working as an imperial police officer gave him considerable responsibility while most of his contemporaries were still at university in England.
-When he was posted farther east in the Delta to Twante as a sub-divisional officer, he was responsible for the security of some 200,000 people.
+When he was posted farther east in the Delta to Twante as a sub-divisional police officer, he was responsible for the security of some 200,000 people.
 At the end of 1924, he was posted to Syriam, closer to Rangoon.
-Syriam had the refinery of the Burmah Oil Company, "the surrounding land a barren waste, all vegetation killed off by the fumes of sulphur dioxide pouring out day and night from the stacks of the refinery."
+Syriam had the refinery of the Burmah Oil Company, "the surrounding land a barren waste, all vegetation killed off by the fumes of sulphur dioxide pouring out day and night from the stacks of the refinery".
 But the town was near Rangoon, a cosmopolitan seaport, and Blair went into the city as often as he could, "to browse in a bookshop; to eat well-cooked food; to get away from the boring routine of police life".
-In September 1925 he went to Insein, the home of Insein Prison, the second largest prison in Burma.
-In Insein, he had "long talks on every conceivable subject" with Elisa Maria Langford-Rae (who later married Kazi Lhendup Dorjee).
-She noted his "sense of utter fairness in minutest details".
+In September 1925 he went to Insein, the home of Insein Prison.
 By this time, Blair had completed his training and was receiving a monthly salary of Rs.
 740, including allowances.

 Blair recalled he faced hostility from the Burmese, "in the end the sneering yellow faces of young men that met me everywhere, the insults hooted after me when I was at a safe distance, got badly on my nerves".
 He recalled that "I was stuck between my hatred of the empire I served and my rage against the evil-spirited little beasts who tried to make my job impossible".